cubeta-io/cubeta-starter/readme.md

 - `create(array $data, array $relations = [])` : <br>
-  as its name this function accept an array of data and create an instance from the corresponding model and then it returns the created model with the choice of relations to be in the response
+  as its name this function accept an array of data and create an instance from the corresponding model, and then it returns the created model with the choice of relations to be in the response

   it will return null if something happened and the data hasn't created